kaine0320/KABlurTransition/README.md

 KABlurTransition is a UIViewController and UINavigationController category that replicates the iOS realtime background blur effect, KABlurTransition offser two methods 'pushVC:animated:(BOOL)animated' and 'presentVC:animated:completion:'.
 Just use them when you want to push or present a view controller.
 And It is ARC.

-Supported iOSVersions
+Supported iOS Versions
 -------------------------
-Earliest supported deployment target - iOS 8.0
+iOS 8.0+

 Installation
 ---------------

-To use KABlurTransition, just drag the class files into your project and import 'KABlurTransition.h' .
+To use KABlurTransition, drag the files from KABlurTransition into your project and import 'KABlurTransition.h' .
 You can just call the 'pushVC:animated:(BOOL)animated' and 'presentVC:animated:completion:' to push or present a view controller.

 What's next
 --------------------

-To support iOS 7.0
+Support iOS 7.0
+Support CocoaPods
 Customization of Blur effect

 License